kchulj/docs-bosagora-io/docs/08-how-to-purchase-boa.md

 1. Download and install a cryptocurrency wallet that supports BOA.
 2. Create a new wallet and name it.
-3. Sctivate your new wallet and be sure to write down your new passwords.
+3. Activate your new wallet and be sure to write down your new passwords.
 Your passwords are the only way you can access your wallet so keep them in a safe place and don’t lose them.
-You will two passwords: one for spending (which is the one used for transacting on an exchange) and a 12- or 24-word passphrase (which depends on the wallet you chose).
+You will have two passwords: one for spending (which is the one used for transacting on an exchange) and a 12- or 24-word passphrase (which depends on the wallet you chose).
 4. Recreate your passphrase and accept the terms and conditions.
 The wallet should now be all set.
 5. Click **Receive** and copy the wallet address or download a PDF file with the QR code.
 You will need to use this address to receive your cryptocurrency later.